 - Once you receive the Snowball device, connect the device to the appropriate network and unlock the device.

 For more information, see the following topics:

 - Configure the Snowball device as a cloud storage library with Amazon S3 vendor.
 For details, see Creating a Cloud Library from the CommCell Console.

 Provide the following details during the configuration:

 - From the Type list, select Amazon S3.

-- From the MediaAgent list, select the name of the MediaAgent in which the Snowball Adapter is installed.
+- From the MediaAgent list, select the name of the MediaAgent in which the Snowball device is installed.

-- In the Service Host Name box, enter the name of the adapter in the following format:
+- In the Service Host Name box, enter the name of the Snowball device in the following format: